 - the prince is an unlikeable fellow

-- the princess does not look like a princess
+- the princess does not look like a princess (beautiful and coiffed)

 - it’s still set in a fairytale world but with modern additions here and there — this setting has a medieval backdrop such as castles and dragons with modern details such as tennis rackets and sweaters.

 Robert Munsch writes odd stories but they still follow classic story structure.
 Bear in mind that they’re meant to be told aloud.
 He plonks scenes together without much in the way of transition as a part of the humour itself.
+This borrows from the tradition of the Shaggy Dog story.
+(And is probably more of a Shaggy Frog story.)

 This story is classic mythic structure with a protagonist who goes out of the house, along a road and meets various characters along the way (here just one character: the dragon).
 At the end of the mythic journey she is back home, but she is a changed person and now knows her own true desires.

 The reason this is a ‘feminist’ story is because for the past 3000 years or so until quite recently, the heroes of mythic stories have all been male.
-The Paper Bag Princess is a classic feminine re-visioning of mythic strucuture: our girl hero doesn’t rely on weaponry but rather on her wits.
-We’re seeing more female myth stories now, with Pixar’s Inside Out being the most recent high-profile example.
+The Paper Bag Princess is a classic feminine re-visioning of mythic structure: our girl hero doesn’t rely on weaponry but rather on her wits.
+We’re seeing more battle-free myth stories now, with Pixar’s Inside Out being the most recent high-profile example.

 The princess is set on a path to get married to a horrible prince.
 She needs to go outside the castle to learn more about herself and the wider world.